csound-flossmanual/csound-floss/book/02-x-configuring-midi.md

 ## How to Use a MIDI Controller

-To receive MIDI controller events, opcodes like [ctrl7](http://csound.github.io/docs/manual/html/ctrl7.html) can be used.
+To receive MIDI controller events, opcodes like&nbsp;
+[ctrl7](http://csound.github.io/docs/manual/html/ctrl7.html) can
+be used.
 In the following example instrument 1 is turned on for 60 seconds.
 It will receive controller \#1 (modulation wheel) on channel 1